 6. Love that grows

-The Sprout collection consists of the coolest items that grow an entire new life when you’re finished using them.
+The Sprout collection consists of the coolest items that grow an entirely new life when you’re finished using them.
 After you write your love letter, you’ll enjoy the aroma of fresh flowers and sweetness of juicy fruit that germinate from a plantable pencil (yup, you read that right).
 Check out their eco-friendly offerings below.

 Tiny Gardens by Sprout